Arguably, the most essential supplement that you should use if you desire to build muscle is whey protein powder.

 You may want to pick a protein powder that has at least 20 grams of protein per serving, just like the ones we reviewed above.

 4. Third party tested for quality assurance - Since protein powders are not regulated by the US Food and Drug Administration (FDA), some companies fill in their products with useless fillers.
 This is the reason why certain companies choose to undergo third-party testing to officially verify the safety and purity of their products.

 This is to ensure that what you see on the label is what’s actually on the product and there are no hidden ingredients that can jeopardize your health.

 See our other recommended protein powder's buyer's guide:

 6 Health Benefits of Whey

-1. Boosts Muscle Size And Strength - Whey protein helps build strength and muscle size and countless studies show that people who take whey protein powder have increased muscle synthesis.
+1. Boosts Muscle Size And Strength - Whey protein helps build strength and muscle size and countless studies show that people who take whey protein supplements have increased muscle protein synthesis.